maxillectapps/food-delivery-app/README.md

 # FoodOrderingSystem

-Food Delivery App is interactive app for food delivery with a nice UI.
+FoodOrderingSystem is an interactive app for food delivery with a nice UI.

 Landing Page